OCCBWW is currently on hiatus.

 Hours: Six hours and fifteen minutes a day, 9:00 am-12:00 pm, 1:15 pm-4:30 pm.
 Between 8:00 am and 9:00 am, Tuesday through Friday, there is optional, informal class time in which students can write, share, and consult with instructors.

-Guest Lecturers: There will be two guest lecturers, both established children's book authors or experts on writing or the children's book world.
+Guest Lecturer: There will be one guest lecturer, an established children's book author who is an expert on writing and the children's book world.

 Evening Presentations: On Tuesday and Wednesday night of the course, class authors-instructors will present.

 Pre-Workshop Manuscript Review: Those who wish may submit a manuscript of picture book length or up to five pages from a larger work.
 Every single instructor will read it before class begins giving them a running start with you from day one.